astral-sh/uv/README.md

 ### Python discovery

-Puffin itself does not depend on Python, but it does need to locate a Python environment to (1) install dependencies into the environment, and (2) build source distributions.
+Puffin itself does not depend on Python, but it does need to locate a Python environment to (1) install dependencies into the environment and (2) build source distributions.

 When running `pip sync` or `pip install`, Puffin will search for a virtual environment in the following order: